MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationSettingPronoun.md

 ## SYNOPSIS
 Get the properties of the pronounsSettings resource for an organization.
 For more information on settings to manage pronouns support, see Manage pronouns settings for an organization using the Microsoft Graph API.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationSettingPronoun](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationSettingPronoun?view=graph-powershell-v1.0)

 ## SYNTAX